 In order to provide consistency the following sections specify the colours to be used for each type of element.
 Specified colours are websafe, do not affect black and white printing and are generally perceptible by most common colour blindness.

 Concepts

-Primitive concepts are coloured with RGB 99CCFF as shown below.
+Primitive concepts are coloured with RGB 99CCFF (decimal 153, 204, 255) as shown below.